Cell Signaling Technology

 Specificity / Sensitivity

-Immobilized Akt (pan) (40D4) Mouse mAb (Bead Conjugate) detects endogenous levels of total Akt protein.
+Akt (pan) (40D4) Mouse mAb (Sepharose® Bead Conjugate) detects endogenous levels of total Akt protein.
 This antibody does not cross-react with other related proteins.

 Source / Purification

-Monoclonal antibody is produced by immunizing animals with a synthetic peptide from the carboxy-terminal sequence of human Akt.
+Monoclonal antibody is produced by immunizing animals with a synthetic peptide corresponding to residues near the carboxy terminus sequence of human Akt protein.

 Background